Who Is Novak Djokovic?

 Djokovic ultimately underwent elbow surgery after his fourth-round loss at the 2018 Australian Open, and while he was shaky in his first tournaments following his return in March, the champion within showed signs of awakening.
 That summer, he outlasted Nadal in a marathon five-set semifinal at Wimbledon, before toppling Kevin Anderson to claim the 13th Grand Slam title of his career.

-Djokovic captured his 14th Grand Slam title and third U.S. Open win when he won the 2018 U.S. Open against Juan Martín del Potro.
+Djokovic captured his 14th Grand Slam title and third U.S. Open crown when he won the 2018 U.S. Open against Juan Martín del Potro.
 The following January, he defeated Nadal to claim a record seventh Australian Open singles title and his 15th overall major championship, breaking a tie with Pete Sampras for third most all time.
+He then added to his total by beating Federer in a thrilling five-set Wimbledon final that summer.

 Djokovic speaks Serbian, Italian, German and English.
 His two younger brothers, Marko (born in 1991) and Djordje (born in 1995), both followed his path by pursuing professional tennis careers.
 Djokovic's lighthearted personality has earned him the nickname "Djoker," a combination of his surname and the word "joker."
 He is known for his humorous off-court impersonations of fellow players.